slimshizn/gerbil/README.md

 # Gerbil

-Gerbil is a simple WireGuard interface management server written in Go.
-Gerbil makes it easy to create WireGuard interfaces as well as add and remove peers with an HTTP.
+Gerbil is a simple [WireGuard](https://www.wireguard.com/) interface management server written in Go.
+Gerbil makes it easy to create WireGuard interfaces as well as add and remove peers with an HTTP API.

 ### Installation and Documentation